 Definition

 The percentage of users who complete a desired action out of the total who had the opportunity.
 Examples include free-to-paid conversion, sign-up page conversion, and checkout completion rate.
-PMs obsess over conversion rates because even small improvements at high-traffic steps can have outsized revenue impact.
+PMs obsess over conversion rates because even small improvements at high-traffic steps can have outsized revenue impact, a dynamic well documented in Andrew Chen's writing on growth metrics.

 Why It Matters for Product Managers